Estimated reading time: 10 minutes

-Don’t let this deter you from buying a house rather let it sink in that owning a home is nothing like renting and understanding the differences before signing on the dotted line is vital.
+Don’t let this deter you from buying a house rather let it sink in that owning a home is nothing like renting, and understanding the differences before signing on the dotted line is vital.

-Remember, your first line of defense is the banks and lenders so talk to them because they are your professionals and have the up to date info based on what they will be offering you.
+Remember, your first line of defense is the banks and lenders, so talk to them because they are your professionals and have up-to-date info based on what they will be offering you.

-Discussion: Have you missed a mortgage payment either by accident or lack of funds?
+Discussion: Have you accidentally missed a mortgage payment or lack of funds?
 What happened?
 Were you able to catch up?